NIRSpec MOS Recommended Strategies

 Using "stuck-open" or "failed-open" shutters

-The spectrum of the sky or any discrete source falling into a failed-open shutter is dispersed onto the detector, and this could overlap with the spectrum of one of your science sources.
-Whether this is significant for your science will depend on the brightness of your source, the grating used, and the background flux level as a function of wavelength.
+The spectrum of the sky or any discrete source falling into a failed-open shutter is dispersed onto the detector, and this could overlap with the spectrum of a science source.
+Whether this is significant for your science will depend on the brightness of your sources, the grating used, and the background flux level as a function of wavelength.
 The zodiacal background at a given pointing can also vary depending on the time of year.
-Normally, MPT will not allow planned sources from the Primary or Filler candidate sets to be observed in stuck open shutters, as they are poorly calibrated.
-However, an unplanned source from the Catalog can inadvertently land in one of these stuck open shutters.
-This will usually not pose a problem because the default of MPT is to prevent spectral contamination of nearby planned sources by masking out all the shutters around it that could contaminate other source spectra.
+Unless instructed to do otherwise, MPT will not allow sources from the Primary or Filler candidate sets to be observed in stuck open shutters, as they are poorly calibrated.
+However, an unplanned source from the parent Catalog can inadvertently land in one of these stuck open shutters.
+You can check this by following the instructions in the section "Avoiding contamination by other sources".

-Optionally, MPT can be instructed to use stuck-open shutters for planning to increase the multiplexing in the MSA for a given exposure.
-Not only will the stuck-open shutter itself become available, but nearby shutters that would normally be masked to prevent spectral contamination by a source in the stuck-open shutter will also become available for planning.
+MPT can optionally be instructed to use stuck-open shutters for planning to increase the multiplexing in the MSA.
 In the MPT Planner, there is a checkbox called Allow sources in areas affected by stuck open shutters.
-See Figure 4.
 Select this option to allow MPT to use these shutters for planned (Primary and Filler) sources.
+Not only will the stuck-open shutter itself become available, but many shutters around it that would otherwise be masked to prevent spectral contamination by light in the stuck-open shutter will also become available for planning.

 When using this option, there are some trade-offs to keep in mind.
 First, the photometric calibration of a source in a failed-open shutter will be less certain.
 Secondly, even if there are no planned sources in the failed-open shutter itself, the spectrum of a planned source in a nearby (normally masked) shutter will be affected by light entering the stuck-open shutter.
-That may be sky background light, or light from an unplanned (Catalog) source that is not a Primary or Filler Candidate.
+That may be sky background, or light from an unplanned (Catalog) source that is not a Primary or Filler Candidate.
 Its spectrum will be shifted in dispersion with respect to that of the science source.
 Of course, the impacts can only really be assessed after the APA has been assigned.
-Also, using this option may only provide a few additional sources to the Plan.
-For these reasons, users who require well-calibrated fluxes should not use this option.
+Users who require well-calibrated fluxes should not use this option.
+Also, depending on the catalog source density, using this option may only provide a few additional sources to the Plan.
 Whether or not this option is selected, MPT will attempt to prevent spectral contamination by separating planned sources (i.e., those from the Primary and Filler candidate sets) in the MSA.

 The Catalog should include not only your desired sources, but all other sources in the field, so that contamination from unplanned sources can be checked.
 Contamination checking must be done after a plan has been created in MPT.
-You can check a planned exposure (in the Plans tab of MPT) by bringing up the MSA Shutter View, and loading the parent Catalog from a checkbox displayed below the shutters.
+You can check a planned exposure (in the Plans tab of MPT) by bringing up the MSA Shutter View, and loading the parent Catalog from a checkbox displayed below the shutters (Figure 1).
 This will display all additional sources on top of the observed sources with different symbols.
 Look for slits that have more than one source within the (dark orange) planned slit.
-These unplanned sources are shown as black symbols (Figure 1).
-If you find some affected slits, either re-plan after lowering the weight of the target source in the Catalog or, if weights are not used, move these affected sources lower in the Catalog.
+These unplanned sources are shown as black symbols.
+If you find too many affected slits, either re-plan after lowering the weight of the target source in the Catalog or, if weights are not used, move these affected sources lower in the Catalog.
 Alternatively, you can use the MPT's MSA Configuration Editor to select alternate targets in the MSA Configuration, but that approach is tedious.

 Figure 1.
 MSA Shutter View to assess contaminants

 Checking for contaminant sources in the slits of planned sources can be done by displaying the MSA Shutter View of an exposure in a Plan on the Plans pane of MPT.
-When the catalog checkbox is checked (at the bottom of the window) possible contaminants are shown as black circles or squares.
+When the catalog checkbox is checked (note the blue checkbox at the bottom of the window) possible contaminants are shown as black circles or squares.
 If the contaminant is present in one of the Candidate Sets used to make the Plan, then it will appear as a black circle.
 Black squares are other sources from the Catalog, which can sometimes also occupy the same slit as a planned source.
 In the example shown in the red ellipse, two contaminants are present in the same slit as a filler source (blue filled circle within the slit).
 The background subtraction for this slit will be impacted by the presence of these additional sources.
 Note that contaminants can also appear in failed open shutters (red shutters).
-If Allow sources in areas affected by failed open shutters (checkbox shown in Figure 4) was selected, the presence of a source in the failed open shutter will affect the target and/or background spectra of any source slits that overlap the light red areas normally excluded from planning.
+If Allow sources in areas affected by failed open shutters in the MPT Planner was selected, the presence of a source in the failed open shutter will affect the target and/or background spectra of any source slits that overlap the light red areas normally excluded from planning.

 If the goal is to observe the same sources with more than one disperser, it is usually preferable to plan them together in the same MPT Plan to ensure the the same MSA Configurations are observed with each.

-Alternatively, one may prefer to create separate MPT Plans is to maximize the number of sources for the PRISM exposures.
+Alternatively, one may prefer to create separate MPT Plans for PRISM exposures to maximize the number of sources.
 PRISM spectra are much shorter and it is possible to observe 3 or 4 times more of them at a single pointing (if the Catalog density is high).
-When planning independently, there are no proven strategies to ensure that a large number of the same sources are observed in both Plans.
+When planning independently, there are no simple strategies to ensure that a large number of the same sources are observed in both Plans.
 One way to attempt this is to design the grating Plan first, and export the list of observed sources.
 Increase the weights of the successful sources in the Catalog, then re-import it, and make two new Plans, one for the PRISM (which will use PRISM multiplexing) and one for the grating or gratings you want to observe.
-The altered imported Catalog must become the new Catalog from which all derived Plans are generated.
-The new Plans can be selected together in the MPT Plans pane to create a single observation in the MOS spectroscopy APT template, as described in the section Merging Plans for overhead savings
+The imported Catalog with altered weights must become the new Catalog from which all derived Plans are generated.
+The new Plans can be selected together in the MPT Plans pane to create a single observation in the MOS spectroscopy APT template, as described in the section Merging Plans for overhead savings.

-There are few choices for planning high- or medium-resolution grating spectroscopy in conjunction with PRISM spectroscopy:
+Summarizing, there are just a few choices for planning high- or medium-resolution grating spectroscopy in conjunction with PRISM spectroscopy:

 After developing a set of Plans in MPT, or designing a custom MOS observation in the MOS spectroscopy template, it is possible to select the associated Plans in MPT on the Plans pane and merge them into a single observation in APT using the "Create Observation" button.
 The plans must all have been designed using the same Aperture Position Angle, and must originate from the same parent Catalog, or merging will fail.
 Merging plans into one observation can save overheads like the GS acquisition overhead by more efficient packing of the visits where possible.
-This feature, shown in Figures 2 and 3, can be used for merging multiple MPT-generated Plans, like those described in option 1 of the previous section, or for merging plans from MOS observations designed at the observation level, or both.
+This feature, shown in Figure 2, can be used for merging multiple MPT-generated Plans, like those described in option 1 of the previous section, or for merging plans from MOS observations designed at the observation level, or both.
+After the merge, APT will have a new observation in the APT tree, for which the user will need to complete the exposure parameters (Figure 3).

 When merging plans, the individual plans that went into the resultant merged observation should be saved in MPT.
 Doing so will allow for re-creating these observations when needed, and will help reviewers to understand how the merged plan was created.
 Unfortunately, the "Describe Plans" button (Figure 2) does not capture the individual plan parameters of an observation made by merging plans.